Freeway Face-Off: Recent developments

-Due to the NHL's realignment (including creating the Canadian Division) and adoption of division-only play due to the COVID-19 pandemic, the Ducks and Kings played against each other eight times during the 2020–21 regular season.
-Both teams, along with their California-rival, the San Jose Sharks were apart of the West Division with the Colorado Avalanche, St. Louis Blues, and Minnesota Wild of the Central and the two United States-based teams in the Pacific (Arizona and Vegas).
+Due to the NHL's realignment (including the creation of the Canadian Division) and adoption of division-only play due to the COVID-19 pandemic, the Ducks and Kings played against each other eight times during the 2020–21 regular season.
+Both teams, along with their California rival, the San Jose Sharks were part of the West Division with the Colorado Avalanche, St. Louis Blues, and Minnesota Wild of the Central and the two other United States-based teams in the Pacific (Arizona Coyotes and Vegas Golden Knights).

 Postseason history

 As division rivals, the Ducks and Kings could theoretically meet in either the first or second round of the Stanley Cup playoffs.
 They could also meet in the conference finals, provided that either or both teams qualify for wild card spots.
-However, neither team can meet in the Stanley Cup Finals.
-This differs from the similar Freeway Series between MLB's Los Angeles Angels and Los Angeles Dodgers, who are in separate conferences (the American League and National League, respectively) so they can only meet in the final round of the MLB post-season, the World Series; and the Los Angeles Chargers–Los Angeles Rams rivalry (Chargers and Rams are in the American Football Conference and National Football Conference, respectively) so they can only meet in the final round of the NFL post-season, the Super Bowl.
+However, neither team can meet in the Stanley Cup Final.
+This differs from the similar Freeway Series between MLB's Los Angeles Angels and Los Angeles Dodgers, who are in separate conferences (the American League and National League, respectively) so they can only meet in the final round of the MLB postseason, the World Series; and the Chargers–Rams rivalry (Chargers and Rams are in the American Football Conference (AFC) and National Football Conference (NFC), respectively) so they can only meet in the final round of the NFL postseason, the Super Bowl.

-The Ducks and the Kings met in the playoffs for the first time in the 2014 Western Conference Second Round.
-Anaheim held home ice advantage as a result of winning the Western Conference title.
-The series began on May 3 at the Honda Center and ended on May 16 with the Kings winning in seven games, en route to winning the Stanley Cup.
+The Ducks and the Kings met in the playoffs for the first time during the 2014 Stanley Cup playoffs.
+Anaheim held home ice advantage as a result of having the best regular season record in the Western Conference.
+The series began on May 3, 2014, at the Honda Center and ended on May 16 with the Kings winning the series in seven games, en route to winning the Stanley Cup.